divjotarora/specifications/source/retryable-writes/retryable-writes.rst

      * values will be derived from the implicit or explicit session object. */ retryableCommand = addTransactionIdToCommand(command, session);

+    Exception previousError = null;
+    while true {
       /* NetworkException and NotMasterException are both retryable errors.
 If
        * caught, remember the exception, update SDAM accordingly, and proceed with
        * retrying the operation.
        *
        * IllegalOperation (code 20) with errmsg starting with "Transaction
-     * numbers" MUST be re-raised with an actionable error message. */ try {
+       * numbers" MUST be re-raised with an actionable error message.
+       *
+       * Exceptions that originate from the driver (e.g. no socket available
+       * from the connection pool) are treated as fatal.
+Any such exception
+       * that occurs on the original attempt is propagated as-is.
+On retries,
+       * the error from the previous attempt is raised as it will be more
+       * relevant for the user. */
+      try {
         return executeCommand(server, retryableCommand);
-    } catch (NetworkException originalError) {
+      } catch (NetworkException networkError) {
-      updateTopologyDescriptionForNetworkError(server, originalError);
+        updateTopologyDescriptionForNetworkError(server, networkError);
+        previousError = networkError;
-    } catch (NotMasterException originalError) {
+      } catch (NotMasterException notMasterError) {
-      updateTopologyDescriptionForNotMasterError(server, originalError);
+        updateTopologyDescriptionForNotMasterError(server, notMasterError);
+        previousError = notMasterError;
-    } catch (IllegalOperation originalError) {
+      } catch (IllegalOperation error) {
-      if ( originalError.code == 20 && originalError.errmsg.startsWith("Transaction numbers") ) {
+        if ( error.code == 20 && error.errmsg.startsWith("Transaction numbers") ) {
-        originalError.errmsg = "This MongoDB deployment does not support retryable...";
+          error.errmsg = "This MongoDB deployment does not support retryable...";
-        throw originalError;
+          throw error;
         }
+      } catch (DriverException error) {
+        if ( previousError == null ) {
+          return error;
         }
+        return previousError;
+      }

       /* If we cannot select a writable server, do not proceed with retrying and
-     * throw the original error.
+       * throw the previous error.
 The caller can then infer that an attempt was
        * made and failed. */
       try {
         server = selectServer("writable");
       } catch (Exception ignoredError) {
-      throw originalError;
+        return previousError;
       }

-    /* If the server selected for retrying is too old, throw the original error.
+      /* If the server selected for retrying is too old, throw the previous error.
        * The caller can then infer that an attempt was made and failed.
 This case
        * is very rare, and likely means that the cluster is in the midst of a
        * downgrade. */
       if ( ! isRetryableWritesSupported()) {
-      throw originalError;
+        throw previousError;
       }

-    /* Allow any retryable error from the second attempt to propagate to our
-     * caller, as it will be just as relevant (if not more relevant) than the
-     * original error.
-For exceptions that originate from the driver (e.g. no
-     * socket available from the connection pool), we should raise the original
-     * error.
-Other exceptions originating from the server should be allowed to
-     * propagate. */
-    try {
-      return executeCommand(server, retryableCommand);
-    } catch (NetworkException secondError) {
-      updateTopologyDescriptionForNetworkError(server, secondError);
-      throw secondError;
-    } catch (NotMasterException secondError) {
-      updateTopologyDescriptionForNotMasterError(server, secondError);
-      throw secondError;
-    } catch (DriverException ignoredError) {
-      throw originalError;
     }
   }